 It is for this reason that a mutual aid agreement has been in place since 2006.
-However, it has been recognised that local authority structures and resources have changed considerably in recent years and the original mutual aid agreement was in need of updating.
+However, it has been recognised that local authority structures and resources have changed considerably in recent years and the original mutual aid agreement needed updating and this was done in April 2020.